bilalaniq/notes/reverse-eng/Ccallingconventions/Readme.md

 mov  %eax, -0x4(%rbp)   ; Store result in `a`
 ```

-now what the hell -0x4(%rbp) it is storing the eax value

 - **Same operations**, but in 64-bit, the function parameters are stored in local variables **after being passed via registers**.

+now what the hell -0x4(%rbp) it is storing the eax value with an alighnment of 4 bytes what is this
+we have talked that the parameters variable stored are stored using 16 bytes alighnment

+this is because Parameter variables (coming from function arguments) must follow 16-byte alignment rules for consistent stack alignment.

+Local variables (created inside the function) only need natural alignment (4 or 8 bytes) unless they are large.

+32-bit does not have this issue because all parameters are pushed sequentially onto the stack and do not need to worry about register-based argument passing.

 ---